10 Tips for choosing the right package holiday from a brochure

 Booking holidays is now so easy that it is tempting to book on the spur of the moment the minute you find a deal you like the look of.

 But holiday brochures and Internet descriptions of resorts and hotels are designed to act as an inducement to buy – ie they are designed to convert your initial interest into a sale!

 There are a few steps you can take when choosing a package holiday from a brochure or online tour operator to make sure your dream holiday does not turn out to be a nightmare.

 - If a holiday description seems too good to be true, compare resort and hotel descriptions with rival holiday brochures and sites like Tripadvisor, which features reviews and images from holidaymakers who have actually stayed at the resort or hotel

-- Make sure your holiday is a regulated package holiday and is ATOL protected – which will ensure that if anything goes wrong, you will have some legal protection under the 1992 Package Travel Regulations
+- Make sure your holiday is a regulated package holiday and is ATOL protected – which will ensure that if anything goes wrong, you will have some legal protection under the 2018 Package Travel and Linked Travel Arrangements Regulations

 - If you are unsure about any of the details of the resort or hotel, travel agents carry a publication called the Gazetteer which lists all the relevant details of a resort or hotel – this is usually available at a high street travel agent and you can check what it says against any brochure or online description